UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 With detailed model metadata: `.json`.

 On Mac, `.srt` and `.vtt` can be opened in Word by:
 Tap with two fingers.
-Select Encoding as "UTF-8".
+Select Encoding as "Unicode (UTF-8)".
 Change the name of the file like `some_name.docx` and change type of file to `.docx`.
 Open the file and then Save As a new file.

 ### Advance settings